EOEPCA/proc-comm-lib-ows/README.md

 The content tag, the child of offering, defines

-1. The CLW descriptor that represents the application(application/cwl)
+1. The CWL descriptor that represents the application(application/cwl)
 1. The Docker Image that contains the application(application/vnd.docker.distribution.manifest.v1+json)

 ```xml